AllenInstitute/neuron_morphology/neuron_morphology/feature_extractor/README.md

 python -m neuron_morphology.feature_extractor --swc_paths "['path/to/an.swc', 'path/to/another.swc']" --output_json my_outputs.json
 ```

-Note that the swc paths need to be passed in as a Python-style list literal!
+Note that the swc paths need to be passed in as a Python-style list literal.

 For convenience, you can also get outputs as a csv whose rows are individual neurons and whose columns are features:
 ```